 Running in the evening does have its drawbacks.
 Some negative aspects of evening runs include exhaustion from a long day and the lack of flexibility with an evening run schedule.

 By the time the evening arrives, you've already lived through an entire day.
-You've spent time with your significant other, solved problems, worked, ate, and completed a handful of other tasks.
+You've spent time with your significant other, solved problems, worked, ate, and completed several tasks.
 The last one on your list—and potentially the most important (in our eyes)—is getting your physical activity for the day.
-Evening runs can be difficult if your energy levels are already depleted.
+Evening runs can be challenging if your energy levels are already depleted.

-If you hold off your run until the evening, you’re passing up the opportunity to run in the morning or late-afternoon.
+If you hold off your run until the evening, you pass up the opportunity to run in the morning or late afternoon.
 All of your marbles are in your perfect execution for an early evening run.
 But what if it storms?
 You can no longer push the run back.
 You're out of time.
-For morning and afternoon runs, you have the rest of the day to work with.
-If you wait until the evening, you don’t have any other option available.
+You have the rest of the day to work with for morning and afternoon runs.
+If you wait until the evening, there are no other options available.

-As you can see, there are pros and cons for running at any point of the day—whether that’s morning runs, afternoon runs, or evening runs.
+As you can see, running has pros and cons at any point of the day—whether morning runs, afternoon runs, or evening runs.
 In some regards, there really isn't a singular best time of day to run.

 Try running in the early morning, afternoon, and evening to see which you enjoy the most.
-I'm confident you'll find a part of the day that's a clear winner for you.
+I'm confident you'll find a part of the day that's a clear winner for your lifestyle.